 Led by Giles Foreman, with members of our specialist coaching team: including Character Analysis stages.
 Offered in April & August.
 Dates, Fee

 5-DAY ACTING-SCHOOL INTENSIVE with members of our specialist coaching team: Offered in April / August / December.
 Dates, Fee

 With sessions in Voice, Movement, Meisner Technique and Improvisation as well as a strong core of acting, you can develop your range and confidence in these five intensive days!

 Learn more about acting, from many perspectives.
-You are introduced to the technical skills needed to expand your imaginative powers, learn how to use yourself and your experiences in your acting, how to breathe life into characters, how to break down a script and much much more!
+Develop the technical skills needed to expand your imaginative powers; how to use yourself and your experiences in your acting, how to breathe life into characters, how to break down a script and much much more!

-By the end of the course you may well decide to explore acting on a deeper level in regular acting classes at the Centre.
-Even if not, you will be able to apply many of these skills in other walks of life, and hopefully, will feel far more confident in your ability to communicate in public.
+By the end of the course you may continue to explore acting on a deeper level, in regular acting classes at the Centre.
+Even if not, you will be able to apply many of these skills in other walks of life, and feel more confident in your ability to communicate in public.
 Suitable for age 17+, with no upper age-limit.

 The Centre is one of the best institutions for studying acting in London, and the techniques taught are drawn from that of the great acting teachers of the world, from Stanislavski through to Lee Strasberg, Uta Hagen, Sanford Meisner and Stella Adler.

 SATURDAY ACTING-SCHOOL!
 4 full Saturdays, 1030 – 6 pm, with members of our specialist coaching team: Offered in February / May / Oct-November.
 Dates, Fee